Scrawk/ImageProcessing/README.md

 ```

-By default GetPixels will use bilinear interpoltion if normalized uv's are provided.
+By default GetPixels will use bilinear interpolation if normalized uv's are provided.
 The interpolation method can by changed by using GetPixelsInterpolated.

 ```

 //The interpolation mode options. public enum INTERPOLATION
 {
 BILINEAR,
 BICUBIC,
 BSPLINE,
 LANZCOS,
 POINT
 }

 float u, v;